makersacademy/news-summary-challenge/README.md

 ### Getting Started

-Clone this repo.
+* Clone this repo

-To run the app, open the news.html file in your browser.
+* To run the app, open the news.html file in your browser

-To run the tests, open the testRunner.html file in your browser.
+* To run the tests, open the testRunner.html file in your browser

 ## API